 We will go to Lucknow, the modern-day capital of the state of Uttar Pradesh.
-The next morning, Friday February 28, 2024, we will fly back to Delhi, when the pilgrimage ends.
+The next morning, Saturday February 22, 2025, we will fly back to Delhi, when the pilgrimage ends.

-You should book your departure flight on the evening/night of February 28, 2024.
+You should book your departure flight on the evening/night of February 22, 2025.

-Some who want can opt for extension journeys to the Taj Mahal and the Ajanta/Ellora caves.
+Some who want can opt for extension journeys to the exquisite Taj Mahal and the phenomenal Ajanta/Ellora caves.

-India's cities stand in contrast to her villages and have their own interesting (if seemingly chaotic.
+India's cities stand in contrast to her villages and have their own interesting modes of living and economy.